-As of this moment, we are unsure of how many bitcoin Finney had till he died.
+As of this moment, we are unsure of how much bitcoin Finney had till he died.

 Who owns the Most Bitcoin?

-Bitcoin is becoming stronger by the passing of each day with world-renowned investors and corporations owning bitcoins in its millions.
-The cryptocurrency today remains the most valuable.
+Bitcoin is becoming stronger with the passing of each day with world-renowned investors and corporations owning bitcoins in their millions.
+Cryptocurrency today remains the most valuable.